pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/03_System_Setup_and_Hosting/02_Nginx_Configuration.md

     # Assets
     # Still use a whitelist approach to prevent each and every missing asset to go through the PHP Engine.
+    # If you are using remote storages like S3 or Google Cloud Storage, this doesn't work.
+You either deactivate it and handle it in PHP
+    # or redirect these suffixes directly to your CDN URL.
+Additionally you should configure the frontend url prefixes accordingly, see: https://pimcore.com/docs/pimcore/current/Development_Documentation/Installation_and_Upgrade/System_Setup_and_Hosting/File_Storage_Setup.html
     location ~* ^(?!/admin)(.+?)\.((?:css|js)(?:\.map)?|jpe?g|gif|png|svgz?|eps|exe|gz|zip|mp\d|m4a|ogg|ogv|webm|pdf|docx?|xlsx?|pptx?)$ {
         try_files /var/assets$uri $uri =404;
         expires 2w;